-Your bone density reports are available to your doctor within 48 hours and include general recommendations for medical management.
+Your bone density reports are available to your doctor within 3 to 5 business days and include general recommendations for medical management.

-If your bone density is normal, you won't need further testing for years.
+If your bone density is normal, you may not need further testing for years.
 If your bone density is low or you have had a fracture, you may benefit from medical treatment and/or future monitoring with bone density tests.

 Most forms of osteoporosis can be treated by your primary care physician.
 If you have a complex case, your doctor may refer you to Mass General Endocrine and Osteoporosis Associates for specialized care.

 Founded in 1976, the Massachusetts General Hospital Bone Density Center was the first center of its kind in the eastern United States.
 The Bone Density Center played an important role in the development of dual-energy X-ray absorptiometry (DXA), the current standard for measuring bone mineral density.
 DXA allows physicians to diagnose osteoporosis and related bone diseases early, often before you suffer a fracture.

 DXA is also an important tool for researching and developing new osteoporosis treatments.
 Using DXA, our physicians and researchers can determine the effectiveness of specific treatments in groups of patients and in individuals.
 This capability has accelerated the development and application of improved methods to treat osteoporosis.

 Mass General was the first hospital to employ DXA in a clinical setting and in osteoporosis research.
 Robert Neer, MD, Bone Density Center founder, wrote the first paper describing the use of DXA in humans.
 He also coined the term "T-score" to describe the density of an adult's bones compared with that of the average young adult of the same gender and ethnicity.
 This score serves as a rough indicator of the need for osteoporosis treatment.